AFJASE/Clash-Rules/README.md

 # Clash-Rules
 Only for private use.
-For Cloudflare nodes.
+For Cloudflare nodes and private nodes.